Characters of the Half-Life series: Richard Keller

 Dr. Richard Keller (voiced by Brice Armstrong) is a Black Mesa scientist, working with Colette and Gina.
 He appears in Half-Life: Decay.
 He is a 55-year-old, senior scientist in a wheel chair.
 He gives missions to Colette and Gina during the game.
 Keller also condemns Gordon Freeman and asks himself what Kleiner sees in him.
 His final fate is unknown.

-Keller was originally going to be an antagonist, who lied about his ability not to walk, but the idea was scrapped.

-Walter Bennet
+Walter Bennett

-Dr. Walter Bennet (voiced by Harry S. Robins) is a Black Mesa scientist.
+Dr. Walter Bennett (voiced by Harry S. Robins) is a Black Mesa scientist.
 He is seen in Half-Life: Blue Shift.

-In Blue Shift, Dr. Bennet is seen fixing a battery in Dr. Rosenberg's office, along with Dr. Simmons.
+In Blue Shift, Dr. Bennett is seen fixing a battery in Dr. Rosenberg's office, along with Dr. Simmons.
 The three scientists soon get it fixed with the help of Barney Calhoun, and they start their teleportation out of Black Mesa.
-The four successfully make it out the facility, making Dr. Bennet one of the few known survivors of the incident.
+The four successfully make it out of the facility, making Dr. Bennett one of the few known survivors of the incident.
 They open the gates and start their journey to the outside world with an SUV.

-Dr. Bennet is briefly mentioned in Half-Life: Opposing Force.
-As Adrian Shephard travels within Sector E of Black Mesa, he enters a testing laboratory where Xen specimens were being experimented on prior to the Resonance Cascade.
-He opens up a transmission intended for Dr. Bennet, revealing a hologram of a scientist talking about the results of an experiment conducted on a Barnacle, one of the Xen creatures being examined.
-Following the transmission, Shephard takes a nearby Barnacle specimen that was intended for Dr. Bennet to experiment on before the Resonance Cascade.
+Dr. Bennett is briefly mentioned in Half-Life: Opposing Force.
+As Adrian Shephard traverses within Sector E of Black Mesa, he enters a testing laboratory where Xen specimens were being experimented on prior to the Resonance Cascade.
+He opens up a transmission intended for Dr. Bennett, revealing a hologram of a scientist talking about the results of an experiment conducted on a Barnacle, which was one of the Xen creatures being examined.
+Following the transmission, Shephard takes a nearby Barnacle specimen that was intended for Dr. Bennett to experiment on before the Resonance Cascade.

-Dr. Bennet's final fate is unknown.
+Dr. Bennett's final fate is unknown.

 Simmons

 Dr. Simmons is a Black Mesa scientist.
 He is seen in Half-Life: Blue Shift.

-In Blue Shift, Dr. Simmons is seen fixing a battery in Dr. Rosenberg's office, along with Dr. Walter Bennet.
+In Blue Shift, Dr. Simmons is seen fixing a battery in Dr. Rosenberg's office, along with Dr. Walter Bennett.
 The three scientists soon get it fixed with the help of Barney Calhoun, and they start their teleportation out of Black Mesa.
-The four successfully make it out the facility, making Dr. Simmons one of the few known survivors of the incident.
+The four successfully make it out of the facility, making Dr. Simmons one of the few known survivors of the incident.
 They open the gates and start their journey to the outside world with an SUV.

 Simmons does not talk at all in the game, and his first name is unknown.
 Furthermore, his final fate is unknown like all of his colleagues.

+Otis

+Otis (voiced by Michael Shapiro) appears in Blue Shift and Opposing Force.

+In the latter, Otis helps Shepard fight through areas of the Black Mesa Research Facility, opening a door and is not seen again.

+In Blue Shift, Otis appears at the shooting range at the start of the game.
+He is trying to eat a donut and pull out his weapon.